CristianRobayna/Portfolio/How to Scrape with Scrapy/How to Scrape with Scrapy A Step-by-Step Guide wit 1762931d35c9803b9988f3940363b472.md

 Scraping websites can be a powerful tool for gathering data, and Scrapy is one of the most popular frameworks to help you do this efficiently.
 Here's a comprehensive guide on setting up Scrapy and creating your first spider.

 ---
+# Summary

+Here’s a quick recap of the steps we followed in this guide:

+## 1. Setting Up the Environment

+- Installed Python and Pip.
+- Created a virtual environment to isolate project dependencies.
+- Installed Scrapy using Pip.

+## 2. Creating a Scrapy Project

+- Generated a new Scrapy project using `scrapy startproject`.
+- Created a spider using `scrapy genspider`.

+## 3. Building the Spider

+- Updated the spider to target property listings on [Homegate.ch](http://homegate.ch/).
+- Used the Scrapy shell to test CSS selectors and extract data.
+- Extracted property details (price, rooms, living space, and address) from each card.
+- Added pagination logic to scrape all pages.

+## 4. Running the Spider

+- Ran the spider using `scrapy crawl`.
+- Saved the scraped data to a CSV file (`properties.csv`).

+## 5. Key Takeaways

+- **CSS Selectors**: Used to extract specific elements from HTML.
+- **Pagination**: Handled by finding and following the "Next" button.
+- **Data Export**: Saved data in JSON or CSV format for further analysis.

 ## **1. Setting Up Your Environment**